rwenderlich/inspiration-teamwork/teamwork.md

 ^ "But wait minute!" you might say.
 "What can I do as a lowly developer to improve my team?"

 ^ Well I'm glad you asked.
-Here's 10 things.
+Here's 10 things, off the top of my head.
+And for those of you who are on good teams already, listen up - because you can always make your team better.

 ---